Magic Numbers

 Have a lot of fun and perform a little magic with this activity.
 Children will learn to follow directions, recognize numbers, ordering, and learn the concept of more, less and the same.

-A fun activity to help children learn their letters, letter order, and following directions.
-Choose from uppercase or lowercase.
+A fun activity to help children learn their numbers, ordering numbers, and following directions.

 Reinforces recognition of letter names and letter sounds.
 Song is found on Dr. Jean’s CD: “Kiss Your Brain.”